 Check out this video to see it in action:

 Here’s a fun item that some seniors will love.
-This all in one breakfast station is a staple in dorm rooms but has some uses in the kitchens of seniors too.
+This all in one breakfast station is a staple in dorm rooms but has some uses as a gift in the kitchens of seniors too.

 With this one device, you can make coffee, cook meats and eggs on the griddle, and make toast or biscuits in the oven.